Frosty-Jackal/Frosty-Jackal/README.md

-# Hi there, I'm Frosty-Jackal(Rui Hou)! 👋
+# Hi there, I'm Frosty-Jackal(Rui Hou), an undergraduate student in Sichuan University.! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for continuous learning.
+I'm a developer with a love for continuous learning.
 Here you'll find a collection of my personal contributions and collaborative efforts to the community.

 ## 🚀 About Me

-- 👋 I’m @Frosty-Jackal, an undergraduate student in Sichuan University.
-- 🌱 I’m currently majoring in AI.
-- 👀 I’m interested in diffusion models.
+- 🌱 I’m currently majoring in AI and interested in diffusion models, algorithm contests.
-- 💬 Ask me about algorithm contests, deep learning, or any tech-related topics.
 - 🤝 I’m looking to collaborate on open-source projects and innovative ideas.
 - 📫 How to reach me : hou_rui@stu.scu.edu.cn

 ## 🛠️ Technologies & Tools